hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter3.md

 ![3_3](res/3_3.png)

-From the discussion above, we know that transport-layer multiplexing requires: (1) that sockets have unique identifiers, and (2) that each segment have special fields that indicate the socket to which the segment is to be delivered.
+From the discussion above, we know that transport-layer multiplexing requires: (1) that sockets have unique identifiers, and (2) that each segment has special fields that indicate the socket to which the segment is to be delivered.

 As many applications are better suited for UDP for the following reasons: